sarahciston/codingcare/_drafts/interviews.md

 185
 00:29:43.720 --> 00:29:56.519
 Garrett Flynn: So yeah, that that was really fun.
-So II would say II don't think my eyes would have really been turned to these sorts of like educational mentorship activities without having first
+So II would say II don't think my eyes would have really been turned to these sorts of like educational mentorship activities without having first gotten acquainted with that in code collective or really just like having my eyes open within the Polymathic Academy code collective, that kind of whole mill you at Usc. because I mean my media arts and practice thesis

-186
-00:29:56.870 --> 00:30:03.000
-Garrett Flynn: gotten acquainted with that in code collective or really just like having my eyes open within

-187
-00:30:03.070 --> 00:30:13.049
-Garrett Flynn: the Polymathic Academy code collective, that kind of whole mill you at Usc. because I mean my media arts and practice thesis

 188
 00:30:13.240 --> 00:30:22.010